https-www-twitter-com-henry0323389595/buckets.github.io/_drafts/survey2018results.md

 - "...plus scripted record pulling from my bank"
 - "Multiplatform yet private"

-### What is Buckets' greatest weakness?
+## What is Buckets' greatest weakness?

-More representative comments plus some responses and links to issues (so you can know when these are addressed):

 - "Lack of mobile app"
 - "No phone app"